NachoxMacho/homelab-template/talos/README.md

 Kubernetes needs a DNS record for the API server.
 Thus you will need pick an IP address for the API server, and create a DNS record for it.
+**IMPORTANT**: THIS IP ADDRESS MUST BE UNUSED ON YOUR NETWORK.
+USE A STATIC IP ADDRESS IF POSSIBLE.
 That same IP address will be used for the Virtual IP of the control plane, and needs to be set in the `control-plane.yaml` file.

 ## Configuration Generation